w3c/json-ld-api/tests/README.md

   For *NegativeEvaluationTests*, the result is a string associated with the expected error code.
 * _flatten_ tests have _input_ and _expected_ documents and an optional _context_ document.
-  The _expected_ results can be compared using [JSON-LD object comparison](#json-ld-object-comparison) with the processor output.
+  The _expected_ results can be compared using [JSON-LD object comparison](#json-ld-object-comparison) with the processor output after potentially remapping blank node identifiers (see below).
   Additionally, if the result is compacted and the `ordered` option is not set, result should be expanded and compared with the expanded _expected_ document also using [JSON-LD object comparison](#json-ld-object-comparison).

   For *NegativeEvaluationTests*, the result is a string associated with the expected error code.